Selecting the Right Sales Channel Strategy for Distribution

 Two financial questions affect channel strategy.
 First, are resources available for launching management’s preferred strategy?

 A small manufacturer or producer may not have the money to build a distribution network.
 Second, the company must estimate the revenue cost impact of alternative channel strategies.
-This task grows more complex as a channel network expands to include several levels and types of organizations.
+This task becomes increasingly complex as a channel network expands to encompass multiple levels and types of organizations.

 Flexibility and Control Considerations

-Management should consider how much flexibility it wants in the channel network and how much control it would like over other channel participants.
+Management should consider the level of flexibility it desires in the channel network and the degree of control it would like to exert over other channel participants.
 An example of flexibility is how easily changes can be made in channel participants.

 A conventional channel provides little opportunity for control by a particular firm, yet it offers flexibility and channel relationships.
 Legal and regulatory constraints may also affect channel strategies in pricing, exclusive dealing, and allocation of market coverage.